kingmouf/cmcpat/Scripts/README.md

 It should be noted that the script works with the following versions of gem5 and McPAT:
 - cgem5 and cMcPAT
 - McPAT v1.3
-- gem5 up tp Oct.
-2017 stable release.
+- gem5 up to Nov.
+2019 stable release.

 The print_energy.py is a simplified version of Daya Khudia's [GEM5toMcPAT](https://bitbucket.org/dskhudia/gem5tomcpat) tool, incorporating all changes addressed in the GEM5toMcPAT.py available in this repository, in addition with a few enhancements to speed up the process.